 Emotionally, these changes may be difficult to cope with.
 You might find that your self esteem and your relationships, especially with those close to you, are affected.
 Talking to a counsellor or someone who has had a similar experience may help.
 Call Cancer Council 13 11 20 to see what support is available close to you.

 The brain can sometimes heal itself after treatment, but this can be a slow process.
 Many patients require some rehabilitation to help restore their abilities or manage changes.
 The type of therapy you have depends on your needs, choices and what is available.

 Learn more about:

-In some cases, physiotherapy can help you to learn how to move more easily.
-It can also help you to develop, maintain or regain strength and balance.
-Moving and strengthening your muscles can help reduce tiredness.
-If you can’t move easily, you may be able to learn compensation techniques, such as using a walking stick.
-You may also be given advice on how to exercise safely and stimulate parts of your body to improve circulation and reduce swelling.
+In some cases, physiotherapy can help you learn how to move more easily.
+It can also help you to develop muscle strength and balance.
+Moving and strengthening your muscles can reduce tiredness or weakness related to cancer treatment.
+If you can’t move easily, you may be able to learn techniques, such as using a walking stick, so you can become more independent.

 If your ability to talk has been affected, a speech pathologist may be able to help.
 Speech pathologists also work with people who have difficulty swallowing (dysphagia).